 ‘A Proposer of a Modification will retain ownership of the detail of their solution’.

-One member stated that a DCUSA Party led change can agree to alternative solution or amendments to their solution as they have the power to do so; however, the Secretariat will not have the same power to accept alterations to their solution as their mandate is not based in the same way (i.e., from DCMDG/SIG members).
+One member stated that a DCUSA Party led change can agree to adopt an alternative solution, or amendments to their solution, as they have the power to do so.However, the Secretariat would not have the same power to alter their solution, as their mandate is given by DCMDG/SIG members based on the initial solution presented at the forums.

 It was noted that a Secretariat proposed solution would have already been through a process of scrutiny where it was originally raised (either at the DCMDG or SIG meetings) prior to being progressed to a Working Group.
 If a particular change was seen as contentious, then RFIs can be produced and circulated to seek additional information needed to propose the original solution prior to forming the Working Group.